-- fostering an environment in which all pupils are happy, secure, confident and valued. - stimulating all pupils to achieve their academic potential. - encouraging the development in each pupil of spiritual and moral values, self-discipline, responsibility, and respect for others and the environment. - offering a wide range of enriching extra-curricular activities. - promoting independent thinking and lifelong learning. - nurturing a positive relationship with parents and the wider community and encouraging pupils to contribute positively locally and to the wider society. - supporting and developing enthusiastic, dedicated staff who feel committed to the school.
+- fostering an environment in which all pupils are happy, secure, confident and valued. - stimulating all pupils to achieve their academic potential. - encouraging the development in each pupil of spiritual and moral values, self-discipline, responsibility, and respect for others and the environment. - offering a wide range of enriching extra-curricular activities. - giving pupils responsibility within the school setting. - promoting independent thinking, cooperation, initiative and lifelong learning. - nurturing a positive relationship with parents and the wider community and encouraging pupils to contribute positively locally and to the wider society, for example our work with the Little Edi Foundation and Miami House. - supporting and developing enthusiastic, dedicated staff who feel committed to the school.